GuavaCZ/filament-nested-resources/README.md

 {
     use NestedPage;

-    // This page also needs to know the ancestor relationship used (just like relation managers):
+    // This page also needs to know the ancestor relationship used (just like relation managers): protected static string $relationship = 'albums';

+    // We can usually guess the related resource, but if your app has multiple resources
+    // for this model, you will need to explicitly define the resource
-    protected static string $relationship = 'albums';
+    // public static string $nestedResource = AlbumResource::class;

-    //
 }
 ```
 Don\`t forget to register the page in the `getPages` method.